Stop massive cruise ships belching toxic fumes near homes and schools #NoToxicPort

-If plans for a new toxic cruise port in London go ahead, ships will be allowed to run dirty diesel engines whilst docked near homes and schools.
-Pumping out toxic fumes that cause permanent damage to children's lungs!
+If a new toxic cruise port in London goes ahead, ships will be allowed to pump out toxic fumes from diesel engines - causing permanent damage to children's lungs - near homes and schools!

 Other major cities make the cruise ships plug into an power supply onshore.
 We're campaigning for the same - A CLEAN CRUISE PORT - with onshore power - or none at all.

 Michael Gove has promised to take action on diesel fumes on the roads, but so far there's little legislation in place when it comes to toxins, particularly nitrogen oxides (NOX) from river traffic, or the port.